 How to fade dark spots in darker skin tones

 Have you tried treating dark spots on your own without getting the results you want?
 Do you see new dark spots appear as others fade?

 If you answered yes, you’re not alone.
-Darks spots and patches rank as one of the most common reasons that people with skin of color see a dermatologist.
+Darks spots and patches rank as one of the most common reasons that people who have darker skin tones see a dermatologist.
 The medical name for one cause of these dark spots is post-inflammatory hyperpigmentation.
 Some people just call it hyperpigmentation for short.

 Before and after treatment for dark spots

 His dermatologist used laser therapy and prescription-strength hydroquinone cream to even out his skin tone in 8 weeks.

-Effective treatment begins with understanding why you get this discoloration.
+Getting rid of hyperpigmentation begins with finding out why you get these dark spots or patches.
 If you can eliminate the cause, many spots will clear on their own and you can prevent new ones from appearing.

 People who have medium to dark skin tones get dark spots and patches because something triggers their skin to make extra melanin, the substance that gives skin its color.
-Many everyday things can trigger extra melanin in people who have skin of color.
+Many everyday things can trigger extra melanin in people who have darker skin tones.

 Dark spots and patches often appear when: